Newtonian potential from scattering amplitudes in super-renormalizable gravity: The Metric corrections from One-Loop Scattering Amplitudes

-\textit{Newtonian potential at one-loop level}.
-At order $(G_N)^2$, the classical metric correction originates from the triangle one-loop diagram (Fig. \ref{Fig.2}), which uniquely provides the non-analytic terms responsible for long-range interactions \cite{Bjerrum-Bohr:2018xdl}.
-Other one-loop topologies, devoid of such non-analyticity, do not contribute to the classical potential, thereby establishing the triangle diagram as the sole contributor to the $\mathcal{O}(G_N^2)$ singularity resolution.
+In this section, we will calculate the second-order correction to the metric in the classical limit, stemming from the one-loop scattering amplitude.
+The $(G_N)^2$ contribution to the metric is generated by the triangle one-loop diagram depicted in Fig.2.
+Other one-loop topologies, devoid of such non-analyticity, do not contribute to the classical potential, thereby establishing the triangle diagram as the sole contributor to the $\mathcal{O}(G_N^2)$ singularity resolution \cite{Bjerrum-Bohr:2018xdl}.